boobo94/boobo94.github.io/_posts/2021/12/2021-12-03-nodejs-frameworks-comparison.md

 ## 2. <a href="https://docs.nestjs.com/" target="_blank">nestjs</a>

 A complete framework with rebuild components for plug and play.
 Comes with built-in features like ORM, request validation, caching, Queues, Loggers, compression.
 Has an authentication system implemented based on <a href="http://www.passportjs.org/" target="_blank">Passport</a> that permits social login, or with JWT.
 Besides, it has an authorization system that allows role definitions very simple.
 It has built-in integration with Graphql, WebSockets.
 The best part is the microservice architecture support for multiple transport layers.
 It supports OpenPI and generates a Swagger file.

 But what I think is really cool about Nest is that has CRUD generators, just type a command it creates a complete CRUD (ex: `nest g resource`).

+Searching for an admin panel for Nest I found [NestJs Admin](https://nestjs-admin.com/).

 ## 3. <a href="https://github.com/simov/express-admin" target="_blank">express admin</a>